ElizaYang/BackendChallenge-main/README.md

     }
     ```
 ## Test Plan
-There are different types of tests:
+The testing strategy for this API includes different types of tests to ensure the overall quality of the system.
+These include:

 1. Unit Testing: User NUnit to ensure that individual functions or methods of the API work as intended.
 2. Integration Testing: To ensure that the interaction between different parts of the API works correctly.
 Ex: sql connection...
 3. Functional Testing: To ensure that the overall functionality of the API meets the requirements.
 4. Performance Testing: To ensure that the API can handle a heavy load of requests while providing optimal performance.
-Might need a simulator to generate loads.
+Using a simulator to generate loads...

 Below, I will focus on the **functional tests** and I will cover the following aspects:
-* Testing of various types of input to ensure that they are validated correctly and that appropriate error messages are returned.
+1. Input Validation: Testing of various types of input to ensure that they are validated correctly, and appropriate error messages are returned.
-* Testing of database connectivity and queries to ensure that data is being retrieved and updated correctly.
+2. Response Formatting and Error Messages: Testing of response formatting and error messages to ensure that they are displayed correctly.
-* Testing of response formatting and error messages to ensure that they are displayed correctly.
+3. API Endpoints: Testing of API endpoints to ensure that they function correctly under various conditions.
-* Testing of authentication and authorization to ensure that only authorized users have access to the API.
+4. Authentication and Authorization: Testing of authentication and authorization to ensure that only authorized users have access to the API.
-* Testing of API endpoints to ensure that they function correctly under various conditions.
+5. Database Connectivity: Testing of database connectivity and queries to ensure that data is being retrieved and updated correctly.

-Note: To test the database connectivity, we may need to use a separate testing database or mock the database context to return specific values for testing purposes.
+Note that testing of database connectivity may require a separate testing database or mock database context to return specific values for testing purposes.

 ### Test Cases